proplot-dev/proplot/docs/why.rst

   adds ticks to the center of each gridbox, and disables minor ticks and gridlines.
   This can be convenient for things like covariance matrices.
 * Coordinate centers passed to commands like `~proplot.axes.PlotAxes.pcolor` are automatically translated to "edges", and coordinate edges passed to commands like `~proplot.axes.PlotAxes.contour` are automatically translated to "centers".
-  In matplotlib, ``pcolor`` simply truncates the data when it receives centers.
+In matplotlib, ``pcolor`` simply truncates and offsets the data when it receives centers.
 * Commands like `~proplot.axes.PlotAxes.pcolor`, `~proplot.axes.PlotAxes.contourf`
   and `~proplot.axes.Axes.colorbar` automatically fix an irritating issue where saved vector graphics appear to have thin white lines between `filled contours